-"Gov. Mitt Romney of Massachusetts wins the vote 38-0," said Republican Party of Texas Chairman Steve Munisteri, who was chosen to preside over the process.
+"Gov. Mitt Romney of Massachusetts wins the vote 38-0," said state Republican Chairman Steve Munisteri, who was chosen to preside over the process.
 "Congressman Paul Ryan of Wisconsin received 38 votes.
 No other candidate received any votes."

 For Georgia Scott, another electoral voter with North Texas ties, it was an amazing experience.

-"This is such a historical moment," said Scott, who lives in Bluff Dale but was born and raised in Fort Worth.
+"This is such a historical moment," said Scott, who lives in Bluff Dale and was born and raised in Fort Worth.
 "I'm part of history."

 Scott said putting her ballot in the box was "like a dream."

 "The Electoral College is something you hear about all your life," she said.
 "Today, I was part of it."